JavaTMP/JavaTMP/docs/pages/erp/role-based-access-control-design.md

 - A group can have many users.
 - A group can have many groups but only one parent group.
 - It will answer the question "does user X have permission to perform action Y ?".

+### Permission Types
+There are three types of permissions:
+- “row”: a regular row-level permission.
+“table”: a permission granted upon a table itself, as opposed to its contents.
+For example, “create” action cannot be applied to a row, because a row has to exist for a permission to apply to it.
+“create” can be granted upon a table, which allows a user to create a row in that table.
+“global”: a permission granted on all rows in a given table existed or not yet.
+For example, User Auditor Group should be able to view details for every user which might be hidden from other users.
+A single global permission in the ACL can grant this.

 ### Implementation
 We will implement a role-based access control to enforce row-level privileges on every row in the database